-Hack #1: In weekly e-mails, use HEART
+Hack #1: In weekly e-mails, use HEART.

 Monique Honaman is the author of The High Road Has Less Traffic: honest advice on the path through love and divorce and The High Road Has Less Traffic … and a better view.
 Learn more at www.highroadlesstraffic.com.

-Hack #2: Question yourself
+Hack #2: Question yourself.

-Do I love my kids more than I dislike my ex?
+- Do I love my kids more than I dislike my ex?
 “It’s your responsibility to be a role model for your children.
 Keep that in mind for every decision you make,” says Rosalind.

-Would I still be making the same parenting decision if we were still married?
+- Would I be making the same parenting decision if we were still married?
 “If you’re changing your behavior to get back at or hurt your co-parent, your children pay the price,” Rosalind reminds.

-Learn more about Rosalind Sedacca and browse her e-books, podcast and other resources at www.childcentereddivorce.com.
+Learn more about Rosalind Sedacca and browse her e-books, podcast, and other resources at www.childcentereddivorce.com.

-Hack #3: Commit to your kids with the help of a pro
+Hack #3: Commit to your kids with the help of a pro.

-“I was divorced 5 years ago and the divorce was less then pretty.
-Now my ex and I co-parent together better than we did when we were married.
-Initially after the divorce we went to co-parenting sessions for about 6 months.
-It was a great place for us to vent and work through the anger so that we could move past the hurt of the divorce and onto what is important which is providing the best life possible for our son.
-Those 6 months were the best investment I ever made.
-We now support each other and provide a united front to our son which has helped him stay a happy kid.
-A good co-parenting counselor can make all the difference in the world,” said Jennifer.
+“My ex and I co-parent better than we did when we were married.
+Those six months were the best investment I ever made.
+We now support each other and provide a united front to our son, which has helped him stay a happy kid.
+A good co-parenting counselor can make all the difference in the world.”—Jennifer

-Hack #4: Compartmentalize your communication
+Hack #4: Compartmentalize your communication.

 Learn more about Dr. Barbara Winter and her work at www.drbarbarawinter.com.

-Hack #5: Stay “app-y” with the help of tech tools
+Hack #5: Stay “app-y” with the help of tech tools.